OpenTermsArchive/deployment/README.md

 To test locally your changes to the collection before opening a pull request:

-- Remove all traces of previous tests to ensure that your changes do not work by coincidence: `vagrant destroy && vagrant up`.
+- `vagrant destroy && vagrant up`: Remove all traces of previous tests to ensure that your changes do not work by coincidence.
-- Start by applying your changes on the virtual machine: `ansible-playbook playbooks/deploy.yml`.
+- `ansible-playbook ../playbooks/deploy.yml`: Start by applying your changes on the virtual machine.
-- Connect through SSH to the virtual machine and check that everything works as intended: `vagrant ssh`, `pm2 logs`…
+- `vagrant ssh`, `pm2 logs`…: Connect through SSH to the virtual machine and check that everything works as intended.

 ### Vagrant quick reference